Get the function right >>> for people & environment…. and then follow with form.

 That is the dilemma I am in now.

 I tried another reusable collapsable cup the Pokito (at the end of this post).
 The same principals, not as slick a design, but a different story.
 Those that buy the Pokito, will keep using it.
-Look at me…. my sister-in-law sent me the 2 Stojos back, and I have no use for them. ?What will I do with them?
+Look at what happened to me…. my sister-in-law sent me the 2 Stojos back, and I have no use for them. ?What will I do with them?
 I am going to use the Pokito and order more Pokitos, if my family wants them.

 Product Design Review